-27. Write C programs that use both recursive and non recursive functions to perform the following searching operations for a Key value in a given list of integers:
+27. Write C programs that use both recursive and non recursive functions to perform the following searching operations for a Key value in a given list of integers:i) Linear searchii) Binary search

 ENGLISH LANGUAGE COMMUNICATION SKILLS LAB

 The Language Lab focuses on the production and practice of sounds of language and familiarises the students with the use of English in everyday situations and contexts.